Common questions about coronavirus and prostate cancer

 If you’ve had surgery to treat prostate cancer in the past and have recovered from the operation, this won’t increase your risk of catching coronavirus.
 It also won’t increase your risk of severe illness if you do catch coronavirus.

 Your risk should be the same as other people in general.
-Everyone needs to be careful, and particularly if:
+You may need to be particularly careful if:

 • you are 70 or over